A Step-by-Step Guide

 Step 4: Submit Required Documentation

-• Phytosanitary Certificate: Confirms the peppers meet plant health standards.
+Phytosanitary Certificate: Confirms plant health compliance.

 Step 5: Customs Clearance and Inspection